-- During the selection and assessment of a building to be protected as historic monument, professionals have to consider its ethical dimensions, just as interpreters. - Similarly, to historical and aesthetic values, this can also change over time, when the political, ideological and ethical contexts are changing, and they affect and modify the perception of the given society.
+- During the selection and assesment of a building to be protected as historic monument, professionals have to consider its ethical dimensions, just as interpreters. - Similarly, to historical and aesthetic values, this can also change over time, when the political, ideological and ethical contexts are changing, and they affect and modify the perception of the given society.
 For example, in Hungary, similarly to other East-Central European countries that formed part of the Soviet Block, socialist realistic architecture which was centrally enforced and applied between 1949-53, was denied on ethical basis by the monument protection.
 Some of its memories, similarly to brutalist and modernist heritage could only be re-evaluated and protected in recent years, mainly because of their historical significance and not aesthetic values.
 However, many fine examples for modernist architecture are still not appreciated by the public and thus they are endangered and often get demolished even in capital cities (e.g. demolishment of the building of the National Electric Power Distribution Station in the castle district of Budapest in 2020).

 Photo 5.
-National Electric Power Distribution Station in Budapest (Hungary), designed by Csaba Virág in 1972-1974 that got demolished in 2020.
-Photo of Dorka Bartha (We Love Budapest). https://welovebudapest.com/cikk/2020/4/28/vegleg-eltunhet-a-keso-modern-epiteszet-varbeliremeke-egy-bontas-amely-ujra-parazs-vitakat-general on st special category and a recent research domain of contested heritage is 'dark heritage'.
+National Electric Power Distribution Station in Budapest (Hungary), designed by Csaba Virág in 1972- 1974 that got demolished in 2020.
+Photo of Dorka Bartha (We Love Budapest)

+https://welovebudapest.com/cikk/2020/4/28/veglegeltunhet-a-keso-modern-epiteszet-varbeli-remeke-egybontas-amely-ujra-parazs-vitakat-general can be approched and perceived differently, which is why heritage sites and historic monuments can become contested.
+A special category and a recent research domain of contested heritage is 'dark heritage'.
 Here, we refer to those sites that become protected due to their negative connotations in our history.
 They are sites and places of memory of death, suffering, and disaster, (e.g. battlefields and concentration camps, like Auschwitz Birkenau German Nazi Concentration and Extermination Camp).
 In this category, ethical considerations have special importance in heritage interpretation!